 Thomas serves as chief legal advisor to the staff and board of Yellowstone Forever on a range of topics pertaining to operations, management, governance, employment, fundraising, and nonprofit tax.
 Previously, he was general counsel for Environmental Working Group, a national environmental health organization, where he oversaw all of its legal affairs and represented the organization before lawmakers and government bodies.
 Originally from Charlotte, North Carolina, Thomas earned his J.D. from Georgetown University Law Center and his B.A. in journalism from the University of North Carolina at Chapel Hill, where he was a Morehead Scholar.
 He loves working in support of Yellowstone, which makes breathtakingly beautiful lands accessible to people from all walks of life.
 Thomas is an avid backpacker, nature photographer, and guitarist.

-Leslie provides administrative support to Yellowstone Forever’s President, Heather White, and the executive and senior leadership teams.
+Leslie oversees administrative functions and develops efficiency in administrative processes, assists the Executive Team with special projects, and helps to strategically create capacity in the organization.
 Previously, she was an Administrative Assistant with Bank of America for more than 21 years, most recently in the Global Wealth and Investment Management Division.
 A native of Orange City, Florida, she received a B.S. from the University of Central Florida.
 Leslie fell in love with Yellowstone during her first visit in the winter of 2012, inspiring her to move west and help preserve the park’s iconic landscape and delicate ecosystem for future generations.
 Her favorite things to do in the park are walking the Canyon rim trails, hiking Mount Washburn, wildlife watching in the Hayden and Lamar Valleys, camping, and exploring with her husband of 25 years, James.